ektrah/nsec/docs/api/nsec.cryptography.aeadalgorithm.md

 nonce
 : The nonce to use for encryption.
-    The nonce must not be used more than once with the specified key.
+    The nonce must not be used more than once to encrypt data with the specified key.

 associatedData
 : Optional additional data to be authenticated during decryption.